senekor/led-matrix-rs/README.md

 ZHAW [LED-Matrix-Workshop] spin-off using Rust instead of Python.

-It provides a TUI emulator for easy debuggability.
+It provides a TUI emulator for local debugging.

 # Usage

+You can find examples to run in `zhaw-led-matrix/examples`.

 Setup:
 1. [install the Rust toolchain](https://www.rust-lang.org/tools/install)